Lowkh/Practice_DevSecOps_2026_SCA_SAST_DAST/README.md

           echo "- DAST (ZAP): completed; see zap-baseline-reports and zap-fullscan-reports" >> $GITHUB_STEP_SUMMARY echo "" >> $GITHUB_STEP_SUMMARY
           echo "## Notes" >> $GITHUB_STEP_SUMMARY
-          echo "- In this beginner lab, ZAP alerts do NOT fail the pipeline.
+          echo "- In this beginner lab, ZAP and pip-audit findings do NOT fail the pipeline.
 Use the reports to learn how to read and prioritize findings." >> $GITHUB_STEP_SUMMARY
 ```

 ---